codepr/pokespeare/README.md

 ```

 **Docker build & run**

+The host can be set only for `pokespeare.config.ProductionConfig` as for the development one it's standard on 127.0.0.1
 ```sh
 $ docker build -t pokespeare . && docker run --rm -e "HOST=0.0.0.0" -p5000:5000 pokespeare
 ```